 Also, if you are doing things right, there is absolutely no need to baste or mop every 15 or 30 minutes, that is pretty much a waste of time and effort and does nothing to add moisture to your ribs or brisket.
 NOTE: Some Pitmasters are strong proponents of “spritzing”, which supposedly helps develop a better bark on your meat.
 What you will want to do is to add a water pan to your smoker to keep the humidity levels up, especially if you live in a dry climate like I do.
 Also pay attention to the FTC and foiling techniques mentioned elsewhere in the article.

-Grills/Gas Grills/SmokersThere are dozens, if not hundreds of different types of grills and smokers and all have their attributes and limitations.
-I have a Bradley 6 rack digital smoker that I use sometimes and I know that this is not the ultimate set-up, but I also have a stick burner smoker to augment my operation.
+Grills/Gas Grills/Smokers–There are dozens, if not hundreds of different types of grills and smokers and all have their attributes and limitations.
+I have a Bradley 6 rack digital smoker that I have had for over 10 years, and I still use sometimes; I know that this is not the ultimate set-up, but I also have a stick burner smoker and a pellet grill to augment my operation.
 A digital smoker just makes things so much easier and precise and with using the Jim Beam briquettes, & I cannot tell the difference from the flavor of charcoal, and you totally eliminate any possibility of that acrid, too-smoky taste.

-They are not cheap, about $100 US Dollars apiece, but if you are a serious smoker like I am, they are indispensable.
+Some are not cheap, like the Thermapens, but if you are a serious smoker like I am, they are indispensable.
 Heat management of your smoker is also very critical and must be aggressively managed or you will be disappointed with your results.
 Digital smokers remove a lot of the guesswork, but you still have to pay attention and don’t expect to plunk a 36-degree, 12 lb. butt in your smoker and not have the temperature suffer.

 Juice or Myoglobin is NOT blood and should not be a concern as all BBQ and brisket is cooked well, well done, to an internal temperature of near or over 200 F. A rare steak has an internal temperature of around 125 F. Cuts of meat like briskets and pork shoulders must be cooked low and slow, and to the point to where all the fat and collagen breaks down.
 This is not negotiable.
 Smoking and grilling are two different things and that concept is the most important thing you need to take from this article.
 I love a good, rare steak, but rare temperatures have no place in the land of BBQ.